3dcitydb/energy-ade-citydb/README.md

 The Energy ADE extends CityGML by features and properties necessary to perform energy simulations and to store and exchange the corresponding results.

+:information_source: The Energy ADE extension is in **maintenance mode** with no significant active development planned.
+Existing bugs will be fixed, but large new features will likely not be added.

 This extension adds support for managing Energy ADE data inside the 3DCityDB and enables the [Importer/Exporter tool](https://github.com/3dcitydb/importer-exporter) to load and export Energy ADE enriched datasets.
 The support is tailored to the **Karlsruhe Institute of Technology (KIT) profile of the Energy ADE version 1.0**.